001 <1.01> In His Father's House

 Edited scenes: The director's cut featured more of the events after Jason's fall.
 The following parts were removed in post-production:

-• Emma and Turner run down from the catwalk.
+- Emma and Turner run down from the catwalk.
 Turner kneels beside Jason's body and goes through Jason's pockets.
 He empties the pockets, steals some dollar bills and flees the scene.
 Left behind on the floor is a faded photo of Chase, dressed in the uniform of an Air Force captain, which came from Jason's shirt pocket.

-• When Angela later kneels beside Jason, the scene originally continued: She discovers the photo of Chase on the winery floor and tears it into pieces.
+- When Angela later kneels beside Jason, the scene originally continued: She discovers the photo of Chase on the winery floor and tears it into pieces.
 Although no close-up of the photo is featured in the final version, it can still be seen next to Jason's body in the remaining segments (yellow mark on the above screen grab).

 The establishing shot of New York City — a nightly view of the Brooklyn Bridge and Manhattan — is stock footage from a film library.
 It is filmed from Empire-Fulton Ferry State Park — from a parking lot under the bridge west of New Dock Street.

-Different camera angles: The episode itself features a wide angle shot of Jason's truck, a beige 1962 Chevrolet C-10, running over the rock (right screen capture).
+Different camera angles: The episode itself features a wide angle shot of Jason's truck, a yellow 1962 Chevrolet C-10, running over the rock (right screen capture).
 The sneak preview before the main title, however, shows two closer shots from different angles.

 The filming location for the Old Vineyard Road (street name revealed in # 017) where the truck goes over the rock is in Griffith Park in Los Angeles.
 It is a distinct rock formation along the North Trail, facing east towards Spring Canyon and Vista del Valle Drive below.
 The area is closed to public traffic, but can be hiked.
 Only the segments with the truck, Jason and Chao-Li are filmed there as "day for night" shots — a cinematographic technique to simulate a night scene actually filmed in daylight; it is usually underexposed and processed through a special filter in post-production to create the illusion of darkness.